Respiratory Illness Surveillance

 Who: Everyone 6 months and older.

+When: We recommend that anyone who hasn’t been vaccinated or infected recently get updated right away.
 If you have recently been infected, it’s recommended to wait 4-6 months before getting the updated vaccines.
-This guidance may differ for individuals with immunocompromising conditions.
-Check the CDC website for more specific guidance.
+This guidance may differ for individuals with immunocompromising conditions—check the CDC website for more specific guidance.

 RSV